There are many reasons why your AC system freezes up.

 Broken blower motor or relay—A blower motor working at an incorrect speed or not turning on at all can lead to freezing.
 It could also be sporadic, running at top speed and going slower after it gets warm.
 Or a relay can make it start one time and not the next.
 In either case, you will need to get in touch with Jack Nelson Service Experts to fix the problem.

-Scheduling regular AC maintenance or heat pump maintenance could help you avoid this issue.
+Scheduling regular AC maintenance could help you avoid this issue.
 Our techs will thoroughly examine and clean your unit, which frequently allows us to notice minor troubles before they become large problems.